hosnerm/docs-opmanual_duckietown/book/opmanual_duckietown/11_road_tiles_assembly.md

   <img style="width: 100%; height: auto;" src="opmanual_duckietown/images/tiles/instructions/4way_7_done.png"/>
 </div>

-Tip: You don't have to cut out the edges of the interlocking teeth from the white tape, just place the intersection road segment with the white tape as shown in the picture above and use the tape to connect it to the surrounding tiles nicely.
+Tip: You don't have to cut out the edges of the interlocking teeth from the white tape.
+Just use the overlapping tape to connect the road segment to the surrounding tiles nicely.

-### 3-way intersection
+### Assembly of 3-way intersection

 3-way intersections are built the same way as 4-way intersections with the difference that on one edge white tape is placed instead of red and yellow.
 The resulting 3-way intersection can be seen in [](#fig:tile_instruction_3way_1).